8 Reasons Why You Might Be Feeling Burned Out As An OT

-We learn in school how meaningful our profession is (which it is!) and come out thinking every job will be fantastic.
+We learn in school how meaningful our profession is (which it is!) and we come out thinking every job will be fantastic.
 But in reality, this isn’t always the case.

 This post covers the most common reasons I hear of why OTs are frustrated or unhappy with their jobs.
 I also will offer some solutions to these common problems so you can get back to (or start!) doing what you love.

-1. You’re In What Feels Like an Unethical Setting
+1. You’re in an Unethical Setting

 2. Productivity Demands Are Too High